Inspect EXIF, GPS, and common XMP/IPTC metadata in photos. Free, private, runs in your browser.

 Beyond EXIF, professional image workflows use XMP (for Photoshop/Lightroom edit history, ratings, colour labels, keywords) and IPTC (for editorial caption, byline, credit, copyright).
 If you open a stock-photo download, the IPTC block usually contains the photographer's credit and usage rights.
 XMP blocks can grow surprisingly large — sometimes several KB of editing-history logs — and the 'Show raw metadata dump' section reveals all of it so you can understand everything a file is carrying.

-The image is read by exifr (~40 KB) entirely in your browser.
+The image is read by exifr and small format-specific parsers entirely in your browser.
 The file never leaves your device.
 This matters: EXIF metadata can include location data, personally-identifiable camera serial numbers, edit histories, and internal file paths — material many users would consider private.
 A server-side viewer would log, index, or cache your file; this one can't.

-Once you've seen what's in your image, if it's more than you wanted to share, use the Strip EXIF tool (linked from this page) to produce a clean copy with all metadata removed.
-Strip EXIF keeps the pixel data untouched — same quality, same format — but wipes the EXIF, XMP, and IPTC blocks out.
-The combined workflow — inspect, then strip — gives you confident control over what your photos are disclosing.
+Once you've seen what's in your image, if it's more than you wanted to share, use the Photo Metadata Remover linked from this page to produce a clean copy with embedded metadata removed.
+JPG, PNG, and WebP stay in the same format; HEIC, HEIF, and AVIF are exported as clean JPG files because browsers cannot reliably write those formats back out.
+The combined workflow - inspect, then remove - gives you practical control over what your photos are disclosing.

-EXIF (camera make/model, date, exposure, GPS), XMP (software-written tags from Photoshop/Lightroom), and IPTC (editorial captions, credits).
+EXIF (camera make/model, date, exposure, GPS), plus common XMP and IPTC fields when the browser parser can expose them.
 The full raw dump is available in a collapsible panel.

 JPG and HEIC (iPhone photos) almost always do.
 TIFF and DNG carry extensive EXIF.
 PNG and WebP sometimes carry EXIF but often don't.
 Images exported from Photoshop typically include XMP.